himanshu2406/CNN-ai-pneumonia-detection/README.md

 # CNN-ai-pneumonia-detection
+Discord server with ready to use Ai Doctor : https://discord.gg/ZUGVPSS

+Soon open-sourcing the Discord bot Source code ! <3

 Detects whether a person has pneumonia or not based on a chest X-ray ; Has an accuracy of 98+ .